MakeSchool/SpriteBuilder-Cocos2D-Docs/1.4/tilemaps/troubleshooting-tilemaps.md

 ### Cause

 The culprit here are gaps that occur due to [floating point rounding errors](http://programmers.stackexchange.com/questions/101163/what-causes-floating-point-rounding-errors).
-To use a simplified example, in a tileset where tiles are 32x32 points one tile gets drawn at position 100,100 while the next is drawn at 133,100 - one off due to rounding errors, thus introducing a gap between the two tiles.
+To use a simplified example, in a tileset where tiles are 32x32 points one tile gets drawn at pixel coordinate 100,100 while the next is drawn at 133,100 - one off due to rounding errors, thus introducing a gap between the two tiles.

 What you see as black lines is actually the default background clear color which happens to be black, hence the name of the artifact because "black lines" are most commonly observed.
 But if you had, say, a color node or sprite in the background of the tilemap your "black line" gaps may be of a different color.